THEOplayer/android-ui/README.md

 - Built using [Jetpack Compose](https://developer.android.com/jetpack/compose), for a modern and fast Android UI development experience.
 - Easy to customize: [slot-based layouts](https://developer.android.com/jetpack/compose/layouts/basics#slot-based-layouts) and [theme-aware components](https://developer.android.com/jetpack/compose/designsystems/custom) empower you to truly make your player UI your own.

-> **Warning**
+> **Note**
-> This project is experimental, and breaking changes can happen frequently.
-As such, it is not yet recommended for use in production.
-We are aiming for a first stable release soon, so feedback is welcome!
+> This project is under active development.
+While we believe it's ready for use in production, not all features are available in this first release.
+If you find a problem or have an idea for a new feature, don't hesitate to [open an issue](https://github.com/THEOplayer/android-ui/issues)!

 ![Screenshot](./docs/assets/hero-screenshot.png)